AztecProtocol/aztec-packages/spartan/README.md

 ## Kubernetes Primer

-If you are new to Kubernetes, the following resources may be helpful:
+If you are new to Kubernetes, the following resources may also be helpful:

 - [kubectl Quick Reference](https://kubernetes.io/docs/reference/kubectl/quick-reference/)
 - [Overview of Kubernetes Workloads](https://kubernetes.io/docs/concepts/workloads/)